 In May, applicants learned that competitions for six of the fourteen programs funded under the Department’s International Education and Foreign Language account have been cancelled for FY 2011, including the following: American Overseas Research Centers, Business and International Education, Fulbright-Hays Training Grants (Doctoral Dissertation Research Abroad and International Research & Studies), Undergraduate International Studies, and Foreign Languages.

 Grantees are also being notified of devastating cuts to non-competing continuation grants (used to fund multiple-year projects).
 In addition to the programs listed above, 50% cuts have also been announced for the following: National Resource Centers, Language Resource Centers, and Centers for International Business Education and Research.

-you to personalize this message.
+Our partners at the National Humanities Alliance have set up a template message for you to customize, including sample bullet points.
+We strongly encourage you to personalize this message.
 Tell Congress, in your own words, why one or more of the Title VI/Fulbright Hays programs are important to you (and/or your institution, field, state, the nation at large).